 Louise also didn’t immediately return to palmistry.
 On May 1st, 1914, she gave birth to Annie Louise Morrell.
 Three years, eleven months, and seven days later, tragedy struck the Morrell family, and Annie died of gastro-intestinal poisoning.
 Newspaper clippings and official documents don’t record the pain of parents who have lost a child or anything about the deceased child’s personality.
 We are left to briefly imagine the depth of Louise’s and Arthur’s grief and then move on to the rest of the story.

-In 1925, after years of criss-crossing the country, Louise and Arthur moved to Honolulu in 1925.
+In 1925, after years of criss-crossing the country, Louise and Arthur moved to Honolulu.
 Arthur continued to perform and work local fairs and community events and was adept at getting his name and photo in the newspaper.
 The following year, Louise would place the first of over four thousand ads for her services as a “scientific palmist” in Honolulu newspapers over the next thirteen years.

 These appear to be happy years for the Morrells.
 Local fame suited Arthur, and it must have been a relief to stay in one place after years of hustling from town to town.
 A Honolulu Star-Bulletin columnist, Grace Tower Warren wrote fondly of Wonderful Louise and gives us a first and only glimpse of Louise’s personality and appearance.